-For those not up to speed on the ins and outs of the South’s premier Britpop quartet (shame on you), then "Girls & Boys" – released March 7, 1994 – was the lead single from Blur’s third album Parklife.
-Following an early foray into the baggy, Stone Roses-indebted landscape of the early 90s on debut Leisure, Blur had decamped to the US for a largely unsuccessful and soul-destroying tour and emerged the other side dreaming of Sunday roasts, shipping forecasts and taking the train to Walton.
+For those not up to speed on the ins and outs of the South's premier Britpop quartet (shame on you), then "Girls & Boys"—released March 7, 1994—was the lead single from Blur's third album Parklife.
+Following an early foray into the baggy, Stone Roses-indebted landscape of the early 90s on debut Leisure, Blur decamped to the US for a largely unsuccessful and soul-destroying tour and emerged the other side dreaming of Sunday roasts, shipping forecasts, and taking the train to Walton.

-With Parklife, Blur didn’t so much change tack as throw themselves full on into the scrum of warts’n’all England, trawling through the lows like a blooper reel on 90s Britain’s Got Talent.
-Instead of standing smug and arms folded from the outside, Albarn set himself up as an "oi oi!, have a banana" lad of the people (FYI Parklife the album was nearly called either Sport or Soft Porn – top banter).
-Blur were one of us and nothing could have introduced this new phase as brilliantly as "Girls & Boys" – a mildly horrified ode to Club 18-30 holidays, sunning it up in Greece and getting your leg over, set to a gaudy keyboard lollop with a chorus so memorable you could even slur it after 20 Eggermeisters (that’s a shot of Jager with a pickled egg in it, obvs).
+With Parklife, Blur didn't so much change tack as throw themselves full on into the scrum of warts'n'all England, trawling through the lows like a blooper reel on 90s Britain's Got Talent.
+Instead of standing smug and arms folded from the outside, Albarn set himself up as a lad of the people (FYI Parklife the album was nearly called either Sport or Soft Porn).
+Blur were one of us and nothing could have introduced this new phase as brilliantly as "Girls & Boys" —a mildly horrified ode to Club 18-30 holidays, sunning it up in Greece and getting your leg over, set to a gaudy keyboard lollop with a chorus so memorable you could even slur it after 20 Eggermeisters (that's a shot of Jager with a pickled egg in it, obvs).

-It didn’t really matter that, underneath Albarn’s beer-swilling delivery, the lyrics suggested he was a bit wary of what happened when you followed the herd down to Greece.
-It didn’t matter that underneath the “uh uh oh, uh uh ohs” there was Graham Coxon – vehement feminist and riot grrl enthusiast – trying to squeeze in as many squalling guitar parts to fuck up the balance as possible.
-It certainly didn’t matter that, far from football bants and pantsing of the crowd that identified with the track, bassist and future cheese-making ponce Alex James was swanning around the Groucho, quaffing two bottles of champagne a day and generally not really living the proletarian nightmare.
-If you sing “girls”, “boys” and “love” enough, then the people will come.
+It didn't really matter that, underneath Albarn's beer-swilling delivery, the lyrics suggested he was a bit wary of what happened when you followed the herd down to Greece.
+It didn't matter that underneath the "Uh uh oh, uh uh ohs" there was Graham Coxon—vehement feminist and riot grrl enthusiast—trying to squeeze in as many squalling guitar parts to fuck up the balance as possible.
+It certainly didn't matter that, far from football bants and pantsing of the crowd that identified with the track, bassist and future cheese-making ponce Alex James was swanning around (private members club) the Groucho, quaffing two bottles of champagne a day and generally not really living the proletarian nightmare.
+If you sing "girls", "boys," and "love" enough, then the people will come.

-Twenty years on and "Girls & Boys" might seem on the surface like one of Blur’s dumbest crowd-pleasers, but – as the reams of PRS cheques keeping Alex in plus fours and milk maids will no doubt prove - it still remains one of the band’s smartest moves.
-Plus, it’s a massive fucking banger.
+Twenty years on and "Girls & Boys" might seem on the surface like one of Blur's dumbest crowd-pleasers, but—as the reams of PRS checks keeping Alex in plus fours and milk maids will no doubt prove—it still remains one of the band's smartest moves.
+Plus, it's a massive fucking banger.
 WAHEY LADZ.